Walsh-Kaiser Company: Operational history

 The first ships that the yard produced were Liberty ships.
-After ten ships were completed, 21 frigates were built.
+After 10 ships were completed, 21 frigates were built.
 After those ships were finished, 32 attack cargo ships (Navy hull designation AKA) were constructed and launched.
 In the three years that the yard was in operation, 63 ships were eventually launched and completed.

 After learning from their initial mistakes, workers became more skilled with the building of ships.
 It took only 136 days from the keel laying to delivery of the attack cargo ships.
 The fastest turnover took a mere 82 days.

-The yard didn't escape recognition by famous dignitaries.
-President Harry S Truman was escorted by then Governor J. Howard McGrath when Truman toured the yard.
-Navy Secretary James Forrestal on September 1, 1945 wrote to T. J. Walsh, the head of the company, praising the work of the local yard and saying that it was preeminent in building the great arsenal that helped save the world.
+On September 1, 1945, Secretary of the Navy James Forrestal wrote to T. J. Walsh, the head of the company, praising the work of the local yard and saying that it was preeminent in building the great arsenal that helped save the world.

 Work was described as decent by the workers who labored there.
-Wages were also high due to the influence that the AFL had in the area.
-Common laborers at the yard earned eighty-five cents an hour.
+Wages were also high due to the influence that the American Federation of Labor (AFL) had in the area.
+Common laborers at the yard earned 85 cents an hour.

 The steady employment actually helped the local economy as the yard employed 18,767 on September 30, 1944.
 Three months later the payroll included 20,879.
 During the yard's peak in January 1945, 21,264 people were employed.
 Among these numbers were over 3,000 women.
 At the end of the war, the shipyard closed after laying off over 3,000 people in three months.

-The shipyard today
+In October 1945, it was reported that the Maritime Commission agreed to sell the property to the City of Providence for approximately $308,000.

+Post-war use

-Today, the yard has been reused by a few companies.
-Johnson & Wales University has taken over the northwestern portion of the yard for their culinary arts program.
-A drive-in theater also operated on the site of the yard from 1958 to 1976.
-The theater had a 1,700 car capacity.
-In the late 1970s there were also plans to construct a cargo container port at the site, but these plans fell through and two cranes from these plans are all that remain.
-There is a combined Navy, Marine Corps and Army Reserve center on the site.
+A drive-in theater with a 1,700 car capacity operated on the site of the yard from 1957 to 1976.
+In the late 1970s, there were plans to construct a cargo container port at the site, but efforts fell through and two cranes are all that remained.

+The area has subsequently been reused by a few companies.
+Circa 1999, Johnson & Wales University had taken over a portion of the yard for their culinary arts program.